30JUN

 Publication ethics and publication malpractice statement

-Publication malpractice is an unfortunate occurrence in the world of scholarly literature and its prevention is the responsibility of every author, editor, reviewer, and publisher.
+Publication malpractice is an unfortunate occurrence in the world of scholarly literature, and its prevention is the responsibility of every author, editor, reviewer, and publisher.
 Authors are expected to maintain the ethical standards and conduct that remain mandatory in scholarly publishing.
 During the submission, authors need to state that their work has not been submitted elsewhere.
+Editors, authors, and reviewers are expected to be aware of and refer to COPE's.

 Duties of the editor and editorial board: